 Deciding what’s best for you generally depends on what your goals are.
 You can, in fact, already double dip and earn both cashback and points on a purchase if you pay with a rewards credit card.

 But what we are looking at here is whether shopping at a cashback site or an airline's online store will be the best way for you to see your rewards soar to new heights.

 Essentially a type of cashback website or rewards portal, the Qantas Online Mall and the Velocity eStore are both very similar business models.
-Each time you shop online you are rewarded with a return.
+Each time you shop online you are rewarded with extra points.

-Because all these sites can have partner stores who have promotional offers at any given time, it can be tricky to do a direct side-by-side comparison of who offers the best deal.
+Because all these sites can have partner stores who have promotional offers at any given time, it can be little bit tricky to do a direct side-by-side comparison of who offers the best deal.

 How often you travel can be the key

 But generally, working out how often you travel is often the main deciding factor.
 If you plan to travel soon and want to have enough points to cover your flight or an upgrade, then making purchases from the relevant airline’s stores could get you there faster.